jamieallan99/hcs-project/README.md

 # HCS Project 2022
-We will scrape cookie policies to analyse them.
+We will scrape cookie banners to analyse them.

 Further, scope could be adding the ability to compare a specific policy and scrape the cookies as well.